-The CBB is pleased to announce a new seed grant program designed to encourage innovative and interdisciplinary research activities in the biocatalytic sciences.
+The CBB supports a seed grant program designed to encourage innovative and interdisciplinary research activities in the Biocatalytic Sciences.
 This program is supported through a combination of funding from the State of Iowa as well as revenue generated from the Center’s Microbial Fermentation and Bioprocessing Facility.

 Biocatalytic Sciences is broadly defined as experimental and computational efforts, both basic and applied, that advance the fundamental understanding and general utility of processes intrinsically dependent upon biocatalytic elements, such as cells, enzymes, RNA, and DNA.
 Examples include: enzyme mechanisms, biochemical pathways, bioprocess monitoring, molecular biology processes, drug target development, cellular engineering, genetic engineering, metabolomics, transcriptomics, synthetic biology, green manufacturing (fuels, foods, materials), environmental remediation, medicines (vaccines, biologics, medicinal microbiome, genetic correction of diseases), and devices.

 Applications are encouraged for seed projects designed to advance knowledge in the Biocatalytic Sciences or to initiate efforts to pursue a center grant.
 Applicants must be either current members of the CBB faculty or University of Iowa faculty interested in joining the CBB.
 Only faculty with either tenured or tenure-track appointments are eligible to apply.
 Budgets are limited to a maximum of $35,000 (direct costs only) for a one-year effort.
 We anticipate funding three to five awards for FY21.
 Previous awardees are not eligible to submit an application for two years after an award.

 Proposal Deadline: May 18, 2020 to apply-details will be posted early next year.
 Contact Mitch Rotman at firstname.lastname@example.org if you have any questions.